garrandall/popular-music-data/tracks/sugar-robin-schulz-francesco-yates.md

 And if you get burned don't be surprised

 Got me lifted, drifted higher than the ceiling
-And ooh, baby, it's the ultimate feeling
+And oh baby, it's the ultimate feeling
 You've got me lifted, feeling so gifted
 Sugar, how you get so fly?